Buccal mask

 A buccal mask is a mask covering the buccal area and mouth.
 Often the mask will also cover the nose, in which case it may also be referred to as a naso-buccal mask.
+In some cases it is used in medical settings, i.e. for non-invasive mechanical ventilation.

 Buccal masks were a common feature in some ancient Mesoamerican cultures and are portrayed on Aztec, Zapotec, and Epi-Olmec culture artwork.